souro26/GSoC-learning-space/models/needs_predator_prey/analysis.md

 ## Step Complexity

-The complexity of "step()" grows as new behaviors are added.
+The complexity of step() grows as new behaviors are added.
 Each additional rule introduces:

 - another conditional check
 - additional state observation